Canon RP vs Nikon Z6

 |Sony A7 II« »||Y||stereo||mono||Y||Y||micro||2.0||Y||Y||-||Sony A7 II|

-Both the Canon RP and the Z6 are recent models that feature in their makers' current product line-up.
+Both the Canon RP and the Z6 are recent models that are part of the current product line-up.
 Neither of the two has a direct predecessor, so perhaps they will constitute the origins of new camera lines for Canon and Nikon.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Nikon websites.

 Review summary: Canon RP vs Nikon Z6